 - Registry operational information available on: https://share.wmda.info/x/bRRcAQ

-- Extended Typing (ET) and Verification Typing / Confirmatory Typing (VT / CT) requests: The SABMR will continue to accept all ET and VT/CT requests.
-Upon receipt, a health history screening (including questions on COVID-19 exposure) and an availability check will be performed on the selected donor and their willingness to proceed with a sample collection.
-The SABMR remains committed to the safety of our donors and will adhere to the WMDA’s Donor Medical Suitability recommendations.
+- Extended Typing (ET) and Verification Typing / Confirmatory Typing (VT / CT) requests: The SABMR will accept all ET and VT/CT requests and these will be processed as usual.
+The SABMR remains committed to the safety of our donors and will adhere to the WMDA guidelines

 - Medical Examination and Stem Cell Collection of donors: The SABMR will accept all requests for donor work up and stem cell procurement as usual by following WMDA recommendations.